Humantay Lake Hike

 We try to make booking as easy as possible at Alpaca Expeditions.
 We need a completed booking form that includes all the details for the entire party (on one form, please)

 HOW TO GET TO CUSCO

 Most people will get to Cusco by air.
-Please remember that Cusco airport is for domestic travel only, so if you come directly from overseas through Lima, you must get your bags in Lima and re-check them for flight to Cusco.
-There are four airline carriers that fly roundtrip between Lima and Cusco: LATAM Airlines, AVIANCA Airlines, Star Peru and Peruvian Airlines.
-All of them offer similar schedules and in-flight service, but we usually recommend either LATAM airlines or AVIANCA as they tend to be the most helpful when unexpected flight cancellations or delays occur.
+Please remember that the Cusco airport is for domestic travel only.
+If you come directly from overseas through Lima, you must get your bags in Lima and re-check them for your flight to Cusco.
+Four airline carriers fly roundtrip between Lima and Cusco.
+That includes LATAM Airlines, AVIANCA Airlines, Star Peru, and Peruvian Airlines.
+They all offer similar schedules and in-flight service, but we usually recommend either LATAM airlines or AVIANCA.
+They tend to be the most helpful when unexpected flight cancellations or delays occur.

 WHERE TO STAY IN CUSCO

-While you can truly stay at any hotel in Cusco, the city is becoming more and more difficult to navigate by car.
-Many roads, especially by the main square, are open to pedestrian traffic only.
+While you can stay at any hotel in Cusco, the city is becoming more challenging to navigate by car.
+Many roads, especially near the main square, are open to pedestrian traffic only.
 We will notify you if it is not possible to pick you up by car and arrange another meeting point for pick up/drop off.
 For a list of recommended hotels, please ask your Alpaca Expeditions sales rep.